Intro to Nodes

 These nodes are typically best for graphs that mostly deal with a single common type of data.
 While described here as having a single type of output, there are typically no limits on how many nodes can be connected to this output.
 Rather, the limit of this paradigm is that each node is only capable of outputting one thing.
 In this type of node-graph all data is passed through the entire graph and utilized when called upon by a given node.
 Any changing of data-types is done outside the node graph.

 Multi-in-single-out node graphs are typically laid out vertically and their graph structure is less complex than nodes with multiple outputs.
-They optimize for graph hierarchy and legibility at the cost of only having out output type.
+They optimize for graph hierarchy and legibility at the cost of only having one output type.

 For examples of multi-in-single-out nodes see the case study pages for Nuke, and Nodebox.